Programming-The-Next-Step-2021/Platform-Game/README.md

 just finished the game ORI and the blind forest.
 He wants to start a new game, and thus I promised him I would make one.
 In this game he wants to jump around a small map until he reaches the end of the map.
-As this will be a single player game, it won't be an online page.
-One only has to download the package.
+As it's a single player game, one only has to download the package.
 Once downloaded, you just press start to start the game.

 ## Flowchart
 To make the game run smoothly various elements need to be